shreyaslad/flame/README.md

 This project is based off [this](https://github.com/cfenollosa/os-tutorial) tutorial written by cfenollosa.

-The [osdev wiki](https://wiki.osdev.org) has also greatly helped me in expanding this codebase.
+The [OSDev Wiki](https://wiki.osdev.org) also has an immense amount of resources, quite a few of which were used.

 ## Building

 You need the i686-elf cross compiler as well as binutils.
 You can grab the list of dependencies from [here](https://wiki.osdev.org/GCC_Cross-Compiler) and the cross compiler itself from [lordmilko's repository](https://github.com/lordmilko/i686-elf-tools).

-Once you have installed all the dependencies, including i686-elf, binutils, and grub2, run `make` and it will build `flame.iso`.
+Once you have installed all the dependencies, including x86_64-elf, binutils, and grub2, run `make` and it will build `flame.iso`.

 ## Running